McMartin preschool trial: Arrests and preliminary hearing

-On March 22, 1984, Virginia McMartin, Peggy McMartin Buckey, Ray Buckey, Ray's sister Peggy Ann Buckey and teachers Mary Ann Jackson, Betty Raidor, and Babette Spitler were charged with 115 counts of child abuse, later expanded to 321 counts of child abuse involving 48 children.
+On March 22, 1984, Virginia McMartin, her daughter Peggy McMartin Buckey, her grandchildren Ray and Peggy Ann Buckey, and teachers Mary Ann Jackson, Betty Raidor, and Babette Spitler were charged with 115 counts of child abuse, later expanded to 321 counts of child abuse involving 48 children.

 In the 20 months of preliminary hearings, the prosecution, led by attorney Lael Rubin, presented their theory of sexual abuse.
 The children's testimony during the preliminary hearings was inconsistent.
 Michelle Smith and Lawrence Pazder, co-authors of the now-discredited Satanic ritual abuse autobiography Michelle Remembers, met with the parents and children involved in the case, and were believed by the initial prosecutor Glenn Stevens to have influenced the children's testimony.

-In 1986, a new district attorney, Ira Reiner, called the evidence "incredibly weak" and dropped all charges against Virginia McMartin, Peggy Ann Buckey, Mary Ann Jackson, Betty Raidor and Babette Spitler.
-Peggy McMartin Buckey and Ray Buckey remained in custody awaiting trial; Peggy McMartin's bail had been set at $1 million and Ray Buckey had been denied bail.
+In 1986, a new district attorney, Ira Reiner, called the evidence "incredibly weak" and dropped all charges against Virginia McMartin, Peggy Ann Buckey, Jackson, Raidor and Spitler.
+Peggy McMartin Buckey and Ray Buckey remained in custody awaiting trial; Peggy McMartin Buckey's bail had been set at $1 million and Ray Buckey had been denied bail.

 First trial

 The first trial opened on July 13, 1987.
 During the trial, the prosecution presented seven medical witnesses.
 The defense attempted to rebut them with several witnesses, but the judge limited them to one in order to save time.
 In their summation, the prosecution argued that they had seven experts on this issue, when the defense only had one.

+Ray Buckey was initially held without bail.
+In 1987, the trial judge granted bail of $3 million, which Buckey was unable to raise.
+In December 1988, the judge cut that amount to 1.5 million.
+Finally, in February 1989, Buckey was released on bail after spending almost 5 years in jail.

-In 1989, Peggy Anne Buckey's appeal to have her teaching credentials re-instated after their suspension was granted.
+In 1989, Peggy Ann Buckey's appeal to have her teaching credentials re-instated after their suspension was granted.
 The judge ruled that there was no credible evidence or corroboration to lead to the license being suspended, and that a review of the videotaped interviews with McMartin children "reveal[ed] a pronounced absence of any evidence implicating [Peggy Ann] in any wrongdoing and ... raises additional doubts of credibility with respect to the children interviewed or with respect to the value of CII interviewing techniques themselves."
 The following day the state credentialing board in Sacramento endorsed the ruling and restored Buckey's right to teach.